-- A few hours after surgery, we will help you get up and walk. - Many people start physical therapy the day of surgery. - We will help you use the bathroom or a commode. - To prevent blood clots, it is good to move your feet and squeeze the muscles in your legs.
+- A few hours after surgery, we will help you get up and walk. - We will help you use the bathroom or a commode. - To prevent blood clots, it is good to move your feet and squeeze the muscles in your legs.
 You need to do this while lying in the bed or resting in a chair.